ng-Classic/ng-classic/aio/content/guide/content-projection.md

 1. [Create a component](guide/component-overview#creating-a-component).
 1. In the template for your component, add an `<ng-content>` element where you want the projected content to appear.
 1. Add a `select` attribute to the `<ng-content>` elements.
-    Angular Classicsupports [selectors](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) for any combination of tag name, attribute, CSS class, and the `:not` pseudo-class.
+    Angular Classic supports [selectors](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) for any combination of tag name, attribute, CSS class, and the `:not` pseudo-class.

     For example, the following component uses two  `<ng-content>` elements.